Bald spots can be stressful. This is problematic since stress is also one of the potential causes of bald spots – it can become self-perpetuating.

 If your hair is otherwise thick, and the bald spots are limited to the top of the crown, grow your hair longer and choose either a side-swept style or a slicked-back look.
 Which one you choose depends on the location of your bald spots and your preferred style.

 Don’t use a ton of product to hold your hairstyle in place though, because that can clump hair together and cause the bald spot to shine through.
-The weight of the product can also damage hair and exacerbate your thinning.
+The weight of the product can also damage hair and exaggerate your thinning, making your scalp more visible.

 If the bald spots are more on the back or up the sides of the head, go with a tight fade and a shorter hairstyle on top.
 You can mask the bald spots with the fade, leaning into them without going all the way into baldness.